Andreas-Jankl/CarND-model-predictive-control/README.md

 # CarND-Controls-MPC
 Self-Driving Car Engineer Nanodegree Program

-Implement a model predictive controller in C++ that can navigate a car safely around the track of the simulator given.
+Implement a model predictive controller in C++ that can navigate a car safely around the track of the simulator given here: https://github.com/udacity/self-driving-car-sim

 ---